Religious abuse: Modern practices

 In the rituals of some tribes in Papua New Guinea, an elder "picks out a sharp stick of cane and sticks it deep inside a boy's nostrils until he bleeds profusely into the stream of a pool, an act greeted by loud war cries."
-Afterwards, when boys are initiated into puberty and manhood, they are expected to perform fellatio on the elders.
+Afterward, when boys are initiated into puberty and manhood, they are expected to perform fellatio on the elders.
 "Not all initiates will participate in this ceremonial homosexual activity but, about five days later, several will have to perform fellatio several times."

 Individual cases of ritual murder have been recorded in Brazil, the United States, Singapore (Toa Payoh ritual murders), and Uganda.

-Witch-hunts
+Witch hunts

-To this day, witch hunts, trials and accusations are still a real danger in some parts of the world.
-Trials result in violence against men, women and children, including murder.
-In The Gambia, about 1,000 people accused of being witches were locked in government detention centers in March 2009, being beaten, forced to drink an unknown hallucinogenic potion, and confess to witchcraft, according to Amnesty International.
-In Tanzania thousands of elderly Tanzanian women have been strangled, knifed to death and burned alive over the last two decades after being denounced as witches.
+To this day, witch hunts, trials, and accusations are still a real danger in some parts of the world.
+Trials result in violence against men, women, and children, including murder.
+In The Gambia, about 1,000 people accused of being witches were locked in government detention centers in March 2009, beaten, forced to drink an unknown hallucinogenic potion, and confess to witchcraft, according to Amnesty International.
+In Tanzania, thousands of elderly Tanzanian women have been strangled, knifed to death, and burned alive over the last two decades after being denounced as witches.
 Ritualistic abuse may also involve children accused of, and punished for, being purported witches in some Central African areas.
 A child may be blamed for the illness of a relative, for example.
 Other examples include Ghana, where alleged witches were banished to refugee camps, and the beating and isolation of children accused of being witches in Angola.

 Psychohistorical explanation

 A small number of academics subscribe to the theory of psychohistory and attribute the abusive rituals to the psychopathological projection of the perpetrators, especially the parents.

-This psychohistorical model claims that practices of tribal societies sometimes included incest and the sacrifice, mutilation, rape and torture of children, and that such activities were culturally acceptable.
+This psychohistorical model claims that practices of tribal societies sometimes included incest and the sacrifice, mutilation, rape, and torture of children, and that such activities were culturally acceptable.